baileywolkoff/Olist-Recommender-System/README.md

 ![](./assets/schema.png)

+The Files used are:
+1. customers_dataset.csv
+1. geolocation_dataset.csv
+1. order_item_dataset.csv
+1. order_payments_dataset.csv
+1. order_reviews.csv
+1. orders_dataset.csv
+1. products_dataset.csv
+1. sellers_dataset.csv
+1. product_category_name_translation.csv

+## Ethical Concerns

+The Data used unidentifiable keys to protect customer and seller privacy.
+It should however be noted that a recommendation system can have concerns, as it may suggest a product for a user that is deemed inappropriate.
+This is currently unavoidable as I do not have information on the user, or the actual product name.
+I am also missing a lot of information on customers, and only have the rough location (City) from which they placed their order.

 ## References
 * Big thank you to [Yohan Jeong](https://towardsdatascience.com/item-based-collaborative-filtering-in-python-91f747200fab) who's article on item based collabrotive filtering I followed very closely for my preliminary model.